joshfrench/om-wiki-fork/Basic-Tutorial.md

 ... restarting Figwheel and refreshing the browser will clear the problem.

-Once you've seen that it basically works lets write `add-contact`, it should look like the following:
+Once you've seen that it basically works, let's write `add-contact`.
+It should look like the following:

 ```clj